 Section 4.W: The requirements include, in addition to standard insurance, a provision that all thefts, losses, damages to library materials will be reimbursed to LLink.
 Is this a change from the current contract, wherein members are advised the service is "uninsured" and that losses are NOT reimbursed

 Yes, this is a change from the current contract.
 Currently there is no tracking of individual items, received or not received.
 The focus of this requirement is on “known losses.”
-For example an accident causes an entire loss of a truckload of materials or a dishonest warehouse employee steals DVDs and CDs to sell on eBay.
+For example, an accident causes an entire loss of a truckload of materials or a dishonest warehouse employee steals DVDs and CDs to sell on eBay.
 We are looking at known losses not individual items that cannot be tracked.

 Section 4.W: Has Library Link an evaluation of the approximate replacement cost of materials damaged, lost or stolen during delivery for calendar years 2015 and 2016?